UniStuttgart-VISUS/mm-tracking/README.md

 ### Troubleshooting

+#### Workaround for using non default compiler of Visual Studio with external project VRPN
+If you want to use a compiler version other than the default provided with the chosen Visual Studio version, you have to explicitly add this information to the build command of VRPN.
+E.g. if you want to use Visual Studio 2017 and the Visual Studio 2015 compiler, you have to replace line 65 in `\tracking\CMakeLists.txt` as follows:
+`CONFIGURE_COMMAND ${CMAKE_COMMAND} -G "Visual Studio 15 2017" -T v140 -DCMAKE_GENERATOR_PLATFORM=x64 -DVRPN_BUILD_CLIENTS:BOOL=OFF -DVRPN_BUILD_SERVERS:BOOL=OFF ${PROJECT_BINARY_DIR}/vrpn-prefix/src/vrpn{code}`

+#### Missing firewall rule
-If Windows doesn't ask to add a Firewall exception for the test program, rules to allow incoming traffic for TCP port 3884 and UDP ports 1510 and 1511 have to be added manually.
+If Windows doesn't ask to add a firewall exception for the test program, rules to allow incoming traffic for TCP port 3884 and UDP ports 1510 and 1511 have to be added manually.

 ## Documentation

-Some documentation diagrams are provided in the `documentation` folder.
+See `documentation` folder.

 ## Parameters